India great Dhoni retires from international cricket - WHIZ News

-NEW DELHI (AP) — India great Mahendra Singh Dhoni announced his retirement from international cricket on Saturday.
+NEW DELHI (AP) — India great Mahendra Singh Dhoni, who revolutionized limited overs cricket with his improvisation and devastating batting power, has announced his retirement from international cricket on Saturday.

 “Thanks a lot for your love and support throughout.
 From 1929 hours consider me as retired,” the 39-year-old wicketkeeper-batsman posted on his Instagram account.